bthanhtung/bthanhtung/README.md

-_**To have faith is to trust yourself to the water.
-When you swim you don't grab hold of the water, because if you do you will sink and drown.
-Instead you relax, and float.**_
+_**Peace is not something you wish for.
+It's something you make, something you do, something you are, and something you give away.**_

-Alan Watts
+Robert Fulghum